Code-switching: Types

-Most code-switching studies primarily focus on intra-sentential switching, as it creates many hybrid grammar structures that require explanation.
-The other types involve utterances that simply follow the grammar of one language or the other.
-Intra-sentential switching can be alternational or insertional.
-In alternational code-switching, a new grammar emerges that is a combination of the grammars of the two languages involved.
-Insertional code-switching involves "the insertion of elements from one language into the morphosyntactic frame of the other."
+Most code-switching studies primarily focus on intra-sentential switching because it creates hybrid grammatical structures that require explanation.
+By contrast, the other types typically involve utterances that follow the grammar of a single language.
+Within intra-sentential switching, two major patterns are commonly distinguished: alternational and insertional.
+In alternational code-switching, a new mixed grammar emerges that combines elements of the two languages involved.
+In insertional code-switching, by contrast, elements from one language are inserted into the morphosyntactic frame of the other.
+Corroborating this typology, recent empirical work on social-media conversations reports that insertional code-mixing predominates, followed by congruent lexicalization and alternation.